-Whether it’s gazing at murmuring blue waters, absorbing the haunting aura of ruins and churches or immersing yourself in illustrious literary settings – the warm-hearted and charismatic spirit of southern Wales lingers in the soul like an unfinished sonnet.
+As many a lucky visitor will attest – the warm-hearted, charismatic spirit of southern Wales lingers in the soul like an unfinished sonnet.
 Here are ten towns and villages that do just that.

-Set amidst the spectacular backdrop of the Brecon Beacons, the town of Brecon conjures an atmospheric timelessness.
-Quaint cobbled streets showcase Georgian and Jacobean houses and shopfronts, as well as an 11th-century cathedral replete with an exquisite Celtic font.
-The town occupies the fortunate position of residing on a convergence of the rivers Usk and Honddu – making for pleasant riverside strolls.
-With a thriving creative community scattered throughout the Breconshire region, there are plenty of shopping opportunities for unique hand-crafted gifts – the Welsh ‘lovespoon’ taking pole position – and for local produce such as mine-matured cheeses and mountain-bred lamb.
-Lauded for its gateway to the Brecon Beacons National Park and its venerated Brecon Jazz festival which lures a bonanza of big-league musical guests – Brecon puts the magic in the organic.
+Blending seamlessly into the sublime Brecon Beacons, the town of Brecon conjures an atmospheric timelessness.
+Quaint cobbled streets showcase Georgian houses and shopfronts, as well as an 11th-century cathedral replete with an exquisite Celtic font.
+The town’s position on the convergence of rivers Usk and Honddu affords easy access to dewy riverside strolls.
+With a thriving creative community, shopping opportunities for hand-crafted gifts are aplenty – the Welsh “lovespoon” taking pole position.
+Other Breconshire-rich bounty include mine-matured cheeses, mountain-bred lamb and award-winning tipple Penderyn Welsh Whisky.
+Throw in its location as gateway to the Brecon Beacons National Park, and its venerated jazz festival which lures a bonanza of big-league musical guests – Brecon puts the magic in the organic.